-- Spoon or pipe a 1″ wide by 1/2″ high ring of frosting around the top edge of the cake.
-This will help glue the two layers together, and provide a barrier to keep the filling inside of the cake.
+- Spoon or pipe a 1″ wide by 1/2″ high ring of frosting around the cake’s top edge.
+This will help glue the two layers together and provide a barrier to keep the filling inside of the cake.

 - Fill the center of the ring evenly with jam.

 - Place the second cake, face side down, on top of the first cake.
 Press down very gently to glue the cakes together.

 - Brush any crumbs off of the top of your cake.

 - Divide the frosting evenly into 4 separate bowls.

 - Color each small bowl of frosting to your desired color.
 Make sure to use the same amount of coloring for each bowl to preserve the frosting consistency overall.